GeoffAWaddington/CSI30Wiki/Widget-Modes.md

     SomeButton SomeAction Feedback=No
 ```

-...or even something like this:
+...or even something like this if you have a macro action but only want to see the feedback from the middle one, not the others:
 ```
     SomeButton SomeAction Feedback=No
     SomeButton AnotherAction